cosmos/cosmos-sdk/docs/intro/sdk-app-architecture.md

 ## ABCI

-Tendermint passes transactions from the network to the application through an interface called the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci).
+Tendermint passes transactions from the network to the application through an interface called the [ABCI](https://github.com/tendermint/tendermint/tree/master/abci), which the application must implement.

 ```
 +---------------------+